ejboettcher/DIY_MedicalLike_Facemask/README_V1.md

 NOTE: See [mask study][mask_study] for more information.
 Also change frequently and wash hands after taking a cloth mask off.

 #### ADD: Bag tie pocket
 On ONE of the short edges of the *square* we will add a pocket for the bag tie.
-Add it to the bottom **nice/right** side of the fabric.
-If it is on the top no worries it will work well to.
 The bag tie will allow us to mold the mask to our nose.
 I used a ribbon to make a pocket for the bag tie

 **NOTE** Some places do not want ANY plastic bag tie since the plastic melts when it is sterilized and the same is true with pipe cleaners.
 Both of these are fine if the uses is just washing and drying it in a normal home laundry equipment.